 - Referral to other TRU services and community resources

 Accommodations will be provided based on the functional impact of the disability as outlined by the appropriate medical professional.
-This will be determined by a Disability Services Advisor and, when necessary, in consultation with the Manager of Disability Services.
+This will be determined by an Accessibility Services Advisor and, when necessary, in consultation with the Manager of Accessibility Services.
 The appropriateness and reasonableness of the recommendations will be reviewed in relation to the university’s academic standards and the essential requirements of the course and/or program.

-It is your responsibility to make contact with Disability Services and meet with a Disability Services Advisor at the beginning of each academic term in order to access services.
+It is your responsibility to make contact with Accessibility Services and meet with an Accessibility Services Advisor at the beginning of each academic term in order to access services.
 We must be informed of your needs and courses each academic term.

 Changes to accommodations and deadline to register

 Requests for new accommodations or changes or continuation to current accommodations must be made at the beginning of each term, to allow for sufficient processing time.
 You must contact your Accessibility Services Advisor with updated documentation so adjustments to service levels and a new accommodation letter can be prepared for you if necessary.
 Requests for new accommodations or changes to existing accommodations will be considered up to 4 weeks before the last day of classes.
 For Open Learning students, the deadline to register with Accessibility Services is four weeks before the Open Learning final exam booking deadline.
 Exceptions to deadlines will only be considered in consultation with the Accessibility Services Manager.